esperanca/personal_website/src/posts/weeknote_19.md

   - designops
   - facilitation
 ---
 This week was fast and intense.
 It was hard to focus on work, honestly.
-Trying to organise my thoughts in writing felt like gaining visibility about what is really in my head.
+Trying to organise my thoughts in writing felt helped me a lot.
+In this edition you will read a little about work, and many rumblings about racism and the Black Lives Matter movement.

 ## Good things